How to Deal with Stress in Students?

 Photo by JESHOOTS.COM / Unsplash

 While school can be fun and exciting, at times it can also be quite stressful.
 Stress is a natural feeling – in small amounts it allows us to push ourselves to achieve our goals, such as during exam time.
-However, when our stress levels get too high, this is when we start to see the negative impacts – at this point, our stress needs to be managed and brought back down to that happy medium.
+However, when our stress levels get too high, this is when we start to see the negative impacts.
+At this point, our stress needs to be managed and brought back down to that happy medium.

-Feeling unprepared
+Feeling Unprepared

-Often if you are feeling particularly stressed before an exam, it might be because you’re underprepared.
-There are two main things to keep in mind when that’s the case.
+Often, if you are feeling particularly stressed before an exam, it might be because you’re underprepared.
+There are two main things to keep in mind when that’s the case:

-The first one is pretty obvious: don’t leave it until the last minute!
-Once you understand that a lack of preparedness is causing the stress, then you’re less likely to procrastinate and more likely to start studying a few weeks out.
 For some of us, a big exam is always going to be the cause of some anxiety, but we get to control how much and when that anxiety occurs.
 So, if we study a few weeks out, we’re likely to feel less anxious closer to the date of the exam.
 A bit of stress is okay a few weeks out, but we want to try to lessen it around the night before the exam!
+Sticking to a study routine from the start of the year is the best way to go about it.

-The second tip is to remember: you’re always more prepared than you think you are.
 For some subjects, the syllabus is huge, with lots of different topics to cover.
 Our minds intuitively focus on those subjects we’re weakest in (which is a good thing for studying purposes), but it can often make us feel more vulnerable for the exam than we actually are.
-On the night before the exam, and the day of, try to visualise those parts of the exam with which you’re most comfortable.
-It’s like a cricket match: why would you visualize getting clean bowled!

-A lack of balance
+A Lack of Balance

 Final exams do not mean that you have to put all other aspects of your life on hold.
 In fact, exercise, socialising and good sleep is what your brain needs to process all of that information that you have (so tirelessly) crammed into your brain!